Jumanji

 Indiana Jones And The Temple of Doom

-Ok, so Temple of Doom isn’t the best of the Indiana Jones films— but it’s certainly not the worst (this assumes you even consider Crystal Skull to be part of the franchise, however; I’m still in denial).
-Technically a PREQUEL (which I dunno how I
+Ok, so Temple of Doom isn’t the best of the Indiana Jones films, but it’s certainly not the worst.
+This assumes you even consider Crystal Skull to be part of the franchise, however; I myself am still pretending it was never made.
+Technically a PREQUEL

 Jurassic Park